Arctic air brings bone-chilling temperatures to US

 "The core of the coldest air is shifting from the Midwest to the Northeast today and it will be one of the coldest endings of the year for many," in the region, he said.
 Arctic air coming through Canada at the end of the week will make New Year's Eve more chilly than usual.

-The National Weather Service has issued frostbite advisories in parts of the Northeast, Midwest, West and New England -- warning people to keep as much skin covered as possible.
+The National Weather Service has issued extreme-cold advisories in parts of the Northeast, Midwest, West and New England -- warning people to keep as much skin covered as possible to protect from frostbite.

 Frostbite is a danger to exposed skin within 30 minutes of being in the elements, the weather service said.
 Wind chills can lead to hypothermia.